kkensuke/myjb/jb/mkjb.md

 $ ghp-import -n -p -f _build/html
 ```

-Command `jbgh test-book` concludes all command needed for update.
+%Command `jbgh test-book` concludes all command needed for update.
 See [jbgh](../basic/alias#build-and-publish-a-jupyter-book)

 ## Other ways to create jb